QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Methodology

 \subsection{Aperture photometry}

-We adopt the same M31 aperture used in \citetalias{battistelli2019}: an ellipse with semi-axes 91.5\arcmin and 59.5\arcmin, position angle $-$52\degr (east-to-north) and centred on (RAJ2000, DecJ2000) = (10.68\degr, 41.27\degr).\footnote{{\tt SIMBAD} coordinates.} Our background aperture is defined as those pixels also present in the \citetalias{battistelli2019} SRT image outside the M31 ellipse: this defines a rectangle with edges located at ${\rm RAJ2000}=(9.15\degr,12.25\degr)$ and ${\rm DECJ2000}=(39.74\degr, 42.82\degr)$.
+We adopt the same M31 aperture used in \citetalias{battistelli2019}: an ellipse with semi-axes 91.5\arcmin and 59.5\arcmin, position angle $-$52\degr (east-to-north) and centred on (RAJ2000, DecJ2000) = (10.68\degr, 41.27\degr).\footnote{\tt https://simbad.u-strasbg.fr/simbad/sim-basic?Ident=M31\&submit=SIMBAD+search} Our background aperture is defined as those pixels also present in the \citetalias{battistelli2019} SRT image outside the M31 ellipse: this defines a rectangle with edges located at ${\rm RAJ2000}=(9.15\degr,12.25\degr)$ and ${\rm DECJ2000}=(39.74\degr, 42.82\degr)$.
 We decided to keep the source and background regions identical to those in \citetalias{battistelli2019} not only to provide a direct comparison with that study, but also to be able to use the point source catalogue released later by \cite{fatigoni2021}.
-Both M31 and background apertures can be seen in Figure~\ref{fig:maps_before_after_subtraction}.
+Both M31 and background apertures can be seen in Fig.~\ref{fig:maps_before_after_subtraction}.
 We computed M31 flux densities as in previous studies \cite[e.g.][]{jarm_poldebiased, W44, ameplanewidesurvey} by using the mean and the median values within the source and background apertures respectively (Eq.~\ref{eq:AP}).
-The uncertainty for these flux densities are computed from the standard deviations within the background aperture (Eq.~\ref{eq:AP_unc}):
+The uncertainty for these flux densities are computed from the standard deviation within the background aperture (Eq.~\ref{eq:AP_unc}):

-where $\nbeam$ is the number of pixels within a one 1 degree beam, while $n_{\rm aper}$ and $n_{\rm BG}$ are the number of pixels within M31 and the background apertures respectively.
+where $\nbeam$ is the number of pixels within a one 1 degree beam, while $n_{\rm aper}$ and $n_{\rm BG}$ are the number of pixels within the M31 and background apertures, respectively.
 We add this factor because of the assumption that the noise is completely correlated on beam scales: this is a conservative way of estimating the uncertainties for aperture photometry studies \citep{Perseus, W44}.
+Finally, the calibration uncertainty quoted in Table~\ref{table:maps} is added quadratically to the uncertainty estimation: